Sulakshana Naik

-Sulakshana Madhukar Naik (born 10 November 1978) is an Indian former cricketer who played as a wicket-keeper and right-handed batter.
-She appeared in two Test matches, 46 One Day Internationals and 31 Twenty20 Internationals for India between 2002 and 2013.
+Sulakshana Naik (born 10 November 1978) is an Indian former cricketer who played as a wicket-keeper and right-handed batter.
+She appeared in two Test matches, 46 One Day Internationals and 31 Twenty20 Internationals for India from 2002 to 2013.
 She played domestic cricket for Mumbai and Railways.

 In January 2020 she was appointed as a member of the Cricket Advisory Committee at the BCCI.